Why I do what I do

 New Blessed shift!

 Having worked full-time as a digital designer gave me new perspectives, quickly developed my digital design skills and even lead me to discover my new interests, UX/UI.
 I've been spending my free time reading design-thinking-related books and feeding myself knowledge form online UX blogs.
 I enjoy thinking about the possibility of understanding better the ways user experience works and how to solve certain problems to deliver better experience for people, with the emergence of digital technology and data.
 Plus, I think my home country and the world are leaning into transformation to 'service society' in which the need and importance of 'service design' professionals arises.
-Therefore, I came to realise 'Service Design' is a new discipline where I'd like to explore and indulge myself in.
+Therefore, I came to realize 'Service Design' is a new discipline where I'd like to explore and indulge myself in.
 That's why I came to pursue a Master in Service Design at POLI.design, Politecnico di Milano 2018/19.